HarshitaNarahari/MarbleSolitaireProject/README.md

 # MarbleSolitaireProject
-This repository contains my CS3500 Object-Oriented Design project which replicates the game Marble Solitaire using Java as the developed tool.
+This repository contains my CS3500 Object-Oriented Design project which replicates the game Marble Solitaire using Java as the developing language.